putrinahampun/final-project-scAI5/README.md

 Insert an image regarding your training and evaluation performances (especially their losses).
 The aim is to assess whether your model is fit, overfit, or underfit.

 ### Testing
 Show some implementations (demos) of this model.
-For example, if your team works on object detection tasks, show an image or a video (or GIF) of how your model performs on the testing data.
+Show **at least 10 images** of how your model performs on the testing data.

 ### Deployment (Optional)
 Describe and show how you deploy this project (e.g., using Streamlit or Flask), if any.